940 S. Figueroa St. Los Angeles, CA 90015 | map |

 A look to the west wall.
 Photo: Bill Counter - February 2026

-The alcove north of the fireplace.
-Photo: Bill Counter - February 2026
+The landing between the 2nd and 3rd floors.
+Photo: Bill Counter - March 2026

 The 3rd floor theatre: